msuhanov/regf/Windows registry file format specification.md

 0x0020|KEY_COMP_NAME|Name is an ASCII string (otherwise it is a UTF-16LE string) 0x0040|KEY_PREDEF_HANDLE|Is a predefined handle

-It's plausible that registry key virtualization (when registry writes to sensitive locations are redirected to per-user locations in order to protect the Windows registry against corruption) required more flags than 4 bits in the beginning of this field can provide, that's why the *Largest subkey name length* field was split.

 As of Windows 8.1, the following bits are also used:

 Mask|Name